vasyl-khomko/jghjjhf/README.md

-The `Board` class constructs objects that represent the physical board itself.
-All device objects depend on an initialized and ready board object.
+<center>The `Board` class constructs objects that represent the physical board itself.
+All device objects depend on an initialized and ready board object.</center>

 Johnny-Five (sans IO Plugin) has been tested on, but is not limited to, the following boards: